elijah-saloma/elijah-saloma.github.io/projects/hivestorm.md

   - Virtual Box
   - CyberSecurity
   - Blue Team CyberSecurity
-summary: "Our team and I participated in the 2022 HiveStorm Competition, a competition awarding points based on capture-the-flag style objectives within various Linux and Windows operating system versions as well as security best practices.
+summary: "I participated in the 2022 HiveStorm Competition with a team, a competition awarding points based on capture-the-flag style objectives within various Linux and Windows operating system versions as well as security best practices.
 "
 ---